 Before a cycle definition you must have programmed a tool call to define the touch probe axis.
 If the dimensions of the pocket and the safety clearance do not permit pre-positioning in the proximity of the touch points, the TNC always starts probing from the center of the pocket.
 In this case the touch probe does not return to the clearance height between the four measuring points.

-15.7 MEASURE RECTANGLE INSIDE (Cycle 423, DIN/ISO: G423, software option 17)
+15 Touch Probe Cycles: Automatic Workpiece Inspection 15.7 MEASURE RECTANGLE INSIDE (Cycle 423, DIN/ISO: G423)